pombreda/pgreloaded/doc/modules/ebs.rst

    .. method:: delete_entity(entity : Entity)

-      Removes an :class:`Entity` from the World, including all :class:`Component` data that.
+      Removes an :class:`Entity` from the World, including all its :class:`Component` data.

    .. method:: insert_system(index : int, system : System)